No, I don’t want to fill out your contact form

 , Zammad, osTicket or FreeScout to your email.You think email isn’t secure enough

-Email used to be very insecure because it wasn’t encrypted.8There are also other email security risks, such as email spoofing (solvable with DMARC!).
+Email used to be very insecure because it wasn’t encrypted:8There are also other email security risks, such as email spoofing (solvable with DMARC!).
 But on the whole, the email security risk seems overblown (especially compared to 'crappy WordPress form' security risk).

-This meant that people between mail servers could read the contents of messages.However, unless you’ve done something weird with your email setup, it’ll probably be encrypted securely like 99% of other email traffic is in 2024.
+people between mail servers could read the contents of messages.However, unless you’ve done something weird with your email setup, it’ll probably be encrypted securely like 99% of other email traffic is in 2024.

 Another question to ask yourself if you don’t list an email for this reason: do you respond via email after people contact you?